-Toivo team members, teachers and facilitators bring their knowledge, passion and experience to every offering.
-Our mission is to provide the tools and support so individuals can access their innate healing capacity.
+Toivo team members and facilitators bring our knowledge, passion and experience to every offering.

 Director of Healing from Within

 Linda Lentini is the Director of Healing From Within (HFW) at Toivo.
 HFW is a program that began as a SAMHSA (Substance Abuse and Mental Health Services Administration) funded project, and is now fully self-sustaining.
 The goal of HFW is to integrate mind-body wellness practices with clinical services and teach these practices to individuals receiving services and staff on inpatient psychiatric units in Connecticut.
 She is trained in Breath Body Mind, Aromatherapy, and a certified Louise Hay trainer.
 She shares her personal healing journey with others to share hope and resiliency.

 Baylei is a Black, Non-Binary, and Queer individual that has a deep-rooted passion for the more unconventional ways of living.
 Baylei grew up being told that they should pursue a certain way of living but as they entered their early adolescence, deep down they knew that they were not meant to conform to the traditional ways of living.